 - Play games – Play Kindness Bingo.
 Each time a child completes a kind act, they mark that spot.
 When their card is full, they get a prize.

 - Provide ideas – Post a list of random acts of kindness in the classroom that kids can do.
 Remind them to take a look at it and find something they can do for another person.
 Grab the FREE list of ideas below!

-- Create a kindness challenge – give kids an opportunity to practice kind acts on a regular basis by providing them a kindness calendar to check off each day.
-Here is a complete unit and kindness calendars to go with!
+- Create a kindness challenge – allow kids to practice kind acts regularly by providing them with a kindness calendar to check off each day.
+Here is a complete unit and kindness calendar to go with!